TheRealSchlatow/C-SeePeeA/README.md

 ## Why Cee-Pee-A?

 One could ask "Why not?"
-But here at Cee-Pee-A, we just see super motivated Phd-studendts eager to bring formal verification to embedded systems.
+But here at Cee-Pee-A, we just see super motivated Phd-students eager to bring formal verification to embedded systems.
-Hence, Cee-Pee-A is ideal for overworked Phd-students to build super efficent, beyond the-state-of-the-art research demonstrators.
+Hence, Cee-Pee-A is ideal for overworked Phd-students to build super efficent, beyond the state-of-the-art research demonstrators.
 It is basically _the_ tool to show off to your funding agency!
 Super hard to understand, nothing to see, no blinking UIs, just hardcore C++...

 pyCPA is ideal for students who want to learn about real-time performance analysis research as well as researchers who want to extend existing algorithms. pyCPA is -as the name suggests- written in Python and extremely easy to use and extend.
 If you want, you can easily plugin new schedulers or your own analyses.

 Cee-Pee-A __should not__ be used in any commercial-grade, safety-critical designs.
-Yet it might be a better choice over M$ Powerpoint, Excel and OnNote to design, specify and analyze your system :)
+Yet it might be a better choice over M$ Powerpoint, Excel and OneNote to design, specify and analyze your system :)

 ## What pyCPA is not